Perfectionism

 - Inability to choose and make decisions.

-- That you value yourself based on how well you succeed in meeting your ambitious standards.
+- Valuing yourself based on how well you meet your high standards.

 Try this if you want to make a change